spegenau/salesforce-quick-access/README.md

 # Salesforce Quick Access - VS Code Extension

-Quickly jump into Salesforce Setup.
+Quickly jump into Salesforce

-THIS IS NOT AN OFFICIAL PRODUCT BY SALESFORCE!
+THIS IS NOT AN OFFICIAL SALESFORCE PRODUCT!

 This plugin was developed at [Reply](http://reply.com/).